Categories of diagrams with irreversible moves: Diagrams and categories

-\begin{example} Let $\C$ be a discrete, two-element category with objects denoted by 0 and 1.
+\begin{example} Let $\C$ be a discrete, two-element category \footnote{A discrete category is a category whose only morphisms are the identity morphisms.} with objects denoted by 0 and 1.
 Let $\D$ be a category of classical link diagrams with sequences of Reidemeister moves.
 Let $\hat{f}\colon \D_0\to\C$ be a function assigning to a diagram the number of its crossings modulo 2.
 Let $f\colon\mathbf{D}\to (\C\times\C)_0$ be defined by: and let $w$ be the atomic formula $(\exists m_1\colon Obj_1\to Obj_1')$.
 Then $\D\cap_f^w\C$ is a conditional knot theory in which the first Reidemeister move is not allowed (there is no morphism between 0 and 1, or between 1 and 0, and the first Reidemeister move is the only one that changes the parity of the number of crossings). \end{example}